 Sex Offenses: the College annually publishes and distributes a brochure about sexual assault.
 The publication includes a summary of the College policy; education programs; procedures; options for reporting; services available on and off campus; disciplinary procedures and sanctions; and possible change in academic or living situations.
 Information about registered sex offenders may be obtained by going to the Linn County Sheriffs Office.
 This information is available to you in accordance with Iowa Law.

 Safety Alerts: the College will make timely reports to the community about any crimes including murder, rape, robbery, aggravated assault, burglary, or motor vehicle theft that are considered to be a threat to students and staff.
-This information will be visibly posted in residence halls, academic buildings, administrative buildings and the Thomas Commons.
+This information will be electronically disseminated and visibly posted in residence halls, academic buildings, administrative buildings and the Thomas Commons.